EnrieSala/EnrieSala/Assets/HRMFireServicesMapping/README.md

 This web map application visualizes key fire services infrastructure and geographic features for the Municipality of Halifax.
 It combines interactive mapping, custom symbology, and informative popups to support fire services planning and public awareness.

 ## Overview
-The application consists of two main files:
+The application consists of the following files, organized for clarity and maintainability:

-index.html: The HTML entry point that sets up the web page container for the map and loads the required JavaScript.
+- index.html (main directory): The entry point that sets up the web page and loads required resources.
+- /styles/style.css: Provides all styling for the application, including layout, colors, and logo placement.

-main.js: The core JavaScript file that builds the interactive map using the ArcGIS JavaScript API, adds data layers, configures symbology, and enables interactive widgets.
+- /scripts/main.js: Contains the JavaScript logic for building the interactive map, adding data layers, and enabling widgets.
+- /logos/Esri_Canada_Logo_4C_ECFlatLogo_White.jpg: The Esri Canada logo displayed in the application.

+### Folder structure
+halifax-fire-services-app/
+│
+├── index.html
+├── styles/
+│   └── style.css
+├── scripts/
+│   └── main.js
+└── logos/
+    └── Esri_Canada_Logo_4C_ECFlatLogo_White.jpg

 ## Features
 3D Interactive Map: Utilizes the ArcGIS SceneView for a 3D perspective over Halifax.